PaintDumpster/hackathon_2.0_website/README.md

 ## **OUR GENERAL IDEA:**
 THIS IS A WEB APP BASED ON FLASK.
 THE WEB APP SERVES AS AN ONLINE EXTENSION FOR OUR 3RD TERM STUDIO PROJECT.
 FOR MORE INFORMATION ABOUT THE PROJECT, PLEASE VISIT THE [PROJECT'S REPOSITORY](https://github.com/PaintDumpster/Applied_research_studio).

+This web app bridges our research project with an online community platform, enabling collaborative sharing and exploration of 3D models generated through our plugin.

 ## **OUR IDEA OF WHAT THE WEB APP SHOULD HAVE IS THE FOLLOWING:**<br>

 1. build a community platform where users of our plugin can upload their models and download others peoples models.<br>